ShangChunLin/zenbook-issuse-with-ubuntu18.04/README.md

 then upgrade kernel to 4.20 or higher (4.19.x may work, but 4.19.0 does not,i guess somewhere beween 4.19.1 and 4.20)

-## 2. boot stuck in purple screen after update
+## 2. boot stuck in purple screen after update or loading initial ramdisk in recovery mode

-after update then boot stuck in purple screen
+after update then boot stuck in purple screen and stuck in loading initial ramdisk with recovery mode

 reason: intel update